rmetzler/bliki/wiki/dev/debugger-101.md

 * Execute the _next_ statement.
 Execution proceeds for one statement in the current function, then stops again.
 If the statement is, for example, a function or method call, the call will be completely evaluated (unless it contains breakpoints of its own).
-(In some debuggers, this is labelled "step over", since it will step "over" a function call.)
+(In some debuggers, this is labelled “step over,” since it will step “over” a function call.)

 * _Step_ forward one operation.
 Execution proceeds for one statement, then stops again.
 This mode can single-step into function calls, rather than